Who we are

 THE OWL STUDIO ARTISTS

 The upper floor of our new Education Wing features five artists’ studios that are always open to the public.
 The resident artists are frequently in the house, making art and eager to speak with visitors.
 These residents also host open studios during the receptions for artists exhibiting in the Cultural Center’s four main galleries.
-The Owl Studio Artists are: Evans Arnold, Julia Cumes, Lance walker, Odin Smith, and the Fresh Paint Gallery Artists: Selma Alden, Julie Blanchard, Judy Cournoyer, Claire Marcus, Robert Mesrop and Ann O’Connell.
+The Owl Studio Artists are: Evans Arnold, Julia Cumes, Odin Smith, Lance Walker, and the Fresh Paint Gallery Artists: Julie Blanchard, Judy Cournoyer, Claire Marcus, Robert Mesrop and Ann O’Connell.
 Click here for artist website information.

 THE GIFT SHOP

 The Cultural Center has a wonderful gift shop that highlights the work

 of Cape and Islands artisans and artists: jewelry, small paintings, tiles,